bluwakpa/blogful-api/README.md

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's main branch.
 # express-boilerplate

+# This should report that it's inserted 10 rows which you can see in DBeaver by refreshing the table and looking at the data.
+-U dunder_mifflin -d blogful -f ./seeds/seed.blogful_articles.sql